A homeless man has been arrested after he was identified as the suspect who allegedly used a hypodermic needle to rob a Center City Dunkin’ Donuts.

 A picture has surfaced on social media that apparently shows the suspects dining at a nice restaurant before the attack.

-Philadelphia Police have identified the suspect wanted in connection with a sexual assault and robbery in Center City.
+Police have released surveillance video of the suspects wanted in connection with an attack on a same-sex couple in Center City.

 The second annual Philadelphia United Jazz Festival is gearing up to take over two city blocks on the west side of South Street, and the goal is to showcase Philadelphia-bred musicians.